 SECTION 1.
 OFFICERS.
 The Board shall elect from among their number a President, Vice President, Secretary and Treasurer.
 The Board may also appoint additional officers and assign duties to them.
 They shall assume their office at the beginning of the new fiscal year in accordance with the provisions of Section 2 below.
 Only those persons who are members of the Board are eligible for election to the office of President, Vice President, Secretary and Treasurer.

 SECTION 2.
 ELECTION AND TERM OF OFFICE.

-The officers shall be elected by the Board at its first meeting after the effective date of the Intergovernmental Agreement and, in subsequent years, at the first general meeting of SWAN's fiscal year.
-Each officer of SWAN shall hold office until June 30, 2011, and thereafter the term of office shall be for one (1) fiscal year of SWAN.
+Officers will be elected at the beginning of each fiscal year.
 Each officer shall hold office until his/her successor has been duly elected or until he/she shall resign or vacate office, or shall have been removed as hereinafter set forth.
 Election of an officer shall not of itself create contract rights.

 SECTION 3.
 VACANCIES.

 In the event that the office of President becomes vacant, the Vice-President shall assume the duties of the President, and the Board shall elect one of its members to the office of Vice-President for the remainder of the term.
 In the event one of the other offices becomes vacant, the Board shall elect at the next Board meeting one of its other members to fill the remainder of the term.